 Our senior management compensation plan is designed to attract, motivate and retain our management talent and to reward our management for strong Company performance and successful execution of our key business plans and strategies.
 We believe that our compensation philosophy aligns management incentives with the long-term interests of our stockholders.
 We compensate our senior management through a mix of base salary, annual incentive bonus and equity compensation that ties pay to performance and is designed to provide pay that is competitive with individuals holding comparable positions and providing similar results at companies of similar size, value and complexity.
 While the mix of these elements varies by an employee's level in the organization, a majority of the potential compensation for senior management, consistent with our compensation philosophy, is considered "at risk" based on Company and individual performance.
-In 2007, approximately 77% of our Chief Executive Officer's compensation was at risk dependent on performance and approximately 64% - 74% of the other Named Executive Officers' compensation was at risk dependent on performance.
+In 2008, approximately 53% of Mr. Bryant's compensation was at risk dependent on performance, approximately 47% - 68% of the other Named Executive Officers' compensation was at risk dependent on performance.
 We currently provide long-term incentives in the form of periodic equity compensation grants, but we do not offer deferred compensation plans, retirement plans (other than our 401K plan) or performance-based equity awards (other than our equity grants) to any of our employees.